lkubb/salt-vpn-gateway-formula/docs/README.rst

    :scale: 100%
    :target: https://github.com/pre-commit/pre-commit

-Manage VPN Gateway with Salt.
+Manage a VPN gateway with Salt.

+This formula installs OpenVPN and dnsmasq and configures the system as a gateway router to forward packets from a downstream network via the VPN connection.
+It is mostly intended for a VM environment.

 .. contents:: **Table of Contents**
    :depth: 1